aufam/delameta/README.md

 ```
 #### Arguments
 We don't support embedding arguments on the URL since it would be expensive in embedded systems.
-Instead you can expose query or header parameters using `http::arg::arg`
+Instead you can expose the query or header parameters using `http::arg::arg`
 ```c++
 app.route("/args", {"GET"}, std::tuple{http::arg::arg("id"), http::arg::arg("User-Agent")},
 [](int id, std::string user_agent) {